MBrend15/Public_Project_Repo/README.md

 This is done in two ways:
 1. Manually through the google drive
 2. run `gdrive_download.py`
 If (when) that fails from limits, update the link list to continue.
 Provided you have the local space, Bro and Ecar-bro will can be downloaded completely.
 Ecar will need to be split into smaller parts.
 Once you have the files downloaded, you'll want to upload them to S3.
 You can using aws cli.
+We use `sync` rather than `cp` to ensure we only add what is not in S3 and do not overwrite any files.
+[AWS Sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html)
 Example (Notice bro is moving to bro.
 This maintains the file structure.):

 ```